Skip to main content

 Configure IPPS on Clients

 Now, you are ready to use IPPS for job submission.
-Continue to the Deployment guide on IPPS printing.
+Continue to the Deployment guide on IPPS printing, where you find steps to configure an IPPS printer on Windows, macOS, Chromebook, and Linux clients.

 Supported Features